Frequently Asked Questions for Applications

 No. If you have the requisite amount of experience, you should apply for the CHMM credential, not the HMMT designation.

-The current total cost of the certification process for both CHMM, CHMP & CDGP is $535.
+The current total cost of the certification process for both CHMM, CHMP & CDGP is $695.
 This includes a $175 nonrefundable application fee and a $360 examination fee.
-After passing the exam, there is an annual certification maintenance fee due at the beginning of the second certification year of $140 and each year after through the five year certification cycle.
+After passing the exam, the initial (1st year) annual certification maintenance fee due of $160 , which is due at the beginning of each year thereafter throughout the five-year certification cycle.
 Optional expenses include: purchase of the book Managing Hazardous Materials and/or other study guide(s), and attending an overview course.

 No. Your application must be reviewed to determine eligibility prior to taking the exam.
 If you have not received a notice of your eligibility and a registration code from IHMM, you will not be able to take the exam.